 - Intensive one-on-one counseling that takes up more than 100 hours in the span of a month

-- Spiritual, but non-denominational, components that integrate a mind, body, and spirit wellness approach
+- Spiritual components that integrate a mind, body, and spirit wellness approach

 If you or a loved one needs treatment for one or more addictions, The Clearing can help.
 Whether you’ve been through rehab before or this is your first time, we'll provide the support you need to recover.